MV Busbar Failure Modes: What Goes Wrong and Why

 Here is the most expensive mistake in MV work: engineers carry the LV habit of 3–4 A/mm², size for continuous current alone, then find the bar fails short-circuit withstand.
 Treating every copper grade as equal compounds it.

-Clearance and creepage rise sharply with voltage and pollution degree, and heat-shrink insulation demands burr-free, clean surfaces.
+Clearance and creepage rise sharply with voltage and pollution degree.
+Our guide to busbar clearances and creepage distances sets out how those values are derived. and heat-shrink insulation demands burr-free, clean surfaces.
 Fault forces and thermal cycling load the joints, so support spacing, correct torque, and spring washers remain mandatory.

 The engineering variables governing busbar performance in MV switchgear are directly linked to pollution degree and overvoltage category requirements.
 Selecting the correct clearance and creepage distances depends on understanding these classification concepts thoroughly.
 This article on pollution degree provides a clear technical explanation of these parameters.